plotly/academy/_react/3-with-plotly.md

 What we really care about is `data.list[element].dt_txt`, a human-readable timestamp, and `data.list[element].main.temp`, the temperature at that time.

 Let's loop through all the weather information we have, making two arrays of different data.
-We'll use the `push` method of arrays, which adds an element to the end of an arary.
+We'll use the `push` method of arrays, which adds an element to the end of an array.
 Let's fill one with the timestamps, and another array with the temperatures:

 ```JS
 // App.js